 Ms. Fuller is a frequent speaker on matters involving investment companies, investment advisers and independent trustees.
 Most recently, she served on the panel, “The Latest Developments with Investment Companies, Private Funds and Investment Advisers” at PLI’s 45th Annual Securities Regulation Institute in November, where Norm Champ, the Securities and Exchange Commission’s Director of the Division of Investment Management, was one of her co-panelists.
 Ms. Fuller also presented at the October ALI CLE conference entitled “Mutual Funds Today: Current Issues in Fund Regulation & Compliance.”

-She was named to the 2014 edition of The Best Lawyers in America for her work in mutual funds law.
+She was named to the 2015 and 2014 editions of The Best Lawyers in America for her work in mutual funds law.
 Best Lawyers is regarded as the definitive guide to legal excellence and selection is based on an exhaustive peer-review survey.

 Ms. Fuller previously served as Assistant Chief Counsel in the SEC’s Division of Investment Management for eight years.
 At the SEC, Ms. Fuller worked on more than 80 no-action letters and helped develop key positions on matters involving the investment management industry, including: